CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 1. Cancel: The beneficiary doesn't authenticate
 2. Forget their credentials: Click "Trouble Signing In to reset their credentials.
-3. Create an Account: If the Beneficiary doesn't have a MyMedicare.gov account
+3. Create an Account: If the Beneficiary doesn't have a Medicare account
 4. Sign In: Correctly enter the account credentials.

 ### 1. Cancel: